 MENCAP guide on registering to vote Wondering about how to register to vote in the upcoming elections?
 Find Mencap's easy-read guide and don't miss out on the vote.

-Multi-sensoryworld Sensory products for adults and children Aunty Agatha's The Little BIG Sensory Shop We sell education, sensory & communication toys and resources.
-We stock products that are recommended by occupational therapists, speech & language therapist and Physiotherapist.
-All of our education products complement the curriculum and we encourage parents to make small changes for larger impacts.
+Multi-sensoryworld Sensory products for adults, children and young people - Aunty Agatha's The Little BIG Sensory Shop: We sell education, sensory & communication toys and resources.
+We stock products that are recommended by occupational therapists, speech & language therapists and Physiotherapists.
+All of our education products complement the curriculum and we encourage parents and carers to make small changes for larger impacts.
 As a school you receive 10% off and Free postage and Packaging.
 Have a look on our website www.auntyagathas.co.uk

 National Autistic Society A charity for people with autistic spectrum disorders (ASD), including autism and Asperger syndrome.
 The purpose of the organisation is to improve the lives of people with autism in the United Kingdom.

 National Autistic Society - Parent to Parent Service Would you like to receive emotional support from another parent?
 Parent to Parent (P2P) is a UK-wide confidential telephone service providing emotional support to parents and carers of children or adults with autism.

 NSPCC child safety Find out how you can keep children and young people safe from abuse and others dangers, both online and in the physical world.

 Paving the way A joint project between the Challenging Behaviour Foundation and the Council for Disabled Children.

 The Play Specialist Service vision is to provide systemic and holistic support through play and interaction for children (birth to 10)and young people (11 to 16).
 This can aid with communication, behavioural, medical and sensory difficulties.
 The service provides a template for professionals and family members to use.
 A Toy Lending Library will be coming to the service shortly.